The Weekly Experiences

 - Section 9D: Thinking outside the box: Homework

-- Section 9E: Skill - Creating a website for your class
+- Section 9E: Skill - Create and publish a website

 Teachers design learning activities and environments that empower students to achieve the 2016 ISTE standards for students.
 Teachers: